Skully, a.k.a. Death laughs at us all.

 a fine art skullpture

 This Skullpture is an homage to the helmet – both the helmet used in this artwork, as well as helmets in general – not to mention motorcycles, adventure, life, art, my personal history, and more.
-It’s both a celebration and a lament, and a personal time-capsule.
+It’s a celebration, lament and a personal time-capsule all in one fantastically entertaining art installation.

 A long time ago in a galaxy far, far away…

-Lastly, as you can see, the skullpture also contains numerous personal relics that are as symbolically-important to this skullpture as they were to me personally over the years.
+Lastly, as you can see, the skullpture also contains numerous personal relics that are as symbolically-important to this skullpture as they were to me personally.
 Some of these items are hidden between the two layers of the plastic base, including; a memory stick with an itemized list of contents and what they symbolize, a digital copy of my portfolio, a detailed résumé, and more.

 Photo Gallery